Maricopa County Sheriff's Office: Controversies and criticism

 The Maricopa County Sheriff's Office has been involved in many controversial acts, lawsuits, and other operations that have been called into question, from alleged racial profiling to jail conditions.
-Former Maricopa County Sheriff, Joe Arpaio, has also been criticized over a number of incidents and policies.
+Most of them involved former Maricopa County Sheriff, Joe Arpaio, who has been criticized over a number of incidents and policies.

 The United States Department of Justice Civil Rights Division is investigating the Maricopa County Sheriff's Office in relation to alleged racism and abuse of power, as well as refusing to cooperate with a federal Justice Department investigation.

-Popular media
+In popular culture

 Maricopa County Sheriff's Office is featured on TLC's television program Police Women of Maricopa County (2010).